This post may contain affiliate links, please review my disclosure policy.

 - As I said before, if you have no plans of ever replacing your countertops, make sure that you consider long-term upkeep.
 I have talked with people who did this 1 – 2 years ago and say that it’s held up VERY well, but I cannot speak to long-term durability.
 Our plan is to have these last us 1 to 2 years before upgrading.

-I’ll update in a few months to tell you guys how they are holding up.
 I hope this is helpful for some that are ready for a counter update but need to stick within budget.
 I’d honestly highly, highly recommend.
 This has changed my kitchen world, and I am so happy to share it with you!